 The term "early stage" refers to individuals of any age who have mild impairment due to symptoms of Alzheimer's disease.
 Common symptoms include forgetfulness, communication difficulties, and changes in mood and behaviour.
 People in this stage retain many of their abilities and require minimal assistance.
-They may have insight into their changing abilities and, therefore, can inform others of their experience and help to plan and direct their future care.
+They may have insight into their changing abilities, and, therefore, can inform others of their experience of living with the disease and help to plan and direct their future care.

-Please note that the term "early stage" differs from the terms "early onset" or "young onset," which refer to people who have been diagnosed with Alzheimer's disease at a younger age than usual, typically under the age of 65.
+Please note that the term "early stage" refers to people of any age who have mild impairments as a result of Alzheimer's disease.
+This differs from the terms early or young onset which refer to people who have been diagnosed with Alzheimer's disease at a younger age than usual, typically under the age of 65.